denis-shishkov/drupal-audit/README.md

   * How to improve security.
   * How to improve code quality.

-## Improve
-Improve performance to improve overal user satisfaction, this results in more visits, more interaction, more leads, more conversion, more sales.
-Improve security to steer clear from trouble and avoid painful loss of face.
-Improve code quality to reduce maintenance costs and make future integration faster and more cost effectif.

 ## Who can do an audit?
-The person doing the audit needs to be a real expert In Drupal audits, Drupal skills are not enough: the person needs to have rock-solid programming skills, especially in PHP.
-Also, experience in integrations, high-performance and security is hugely beneﬁcial.
+The person doing the audit needs to be a real expert in Drupal, but Drupal only skills are not enough: the person needs to have rock-solid programming skills, especially in PHP.
+Also, experience in integrations, performance optimization and security is hugely beneficial.
+In some cases it is neccessary to include a system administrator to audit the production enviroement.